-A signal name has all capitalized letters, e.g., VCTERM.
+A signal name has all capitalized letters, for example, VCTERM.

-A symbol referring to a voltage level, current level, or a time value carries a plain subscript, e.g., $V{CC.core}$, or a capitalized abbreviated subscript, e.g., T{CO} .
+A symbol referring to a voltage level, current level, or a time value carries a plain subscript, e.g., $V{CC,core}$, or a capitalized abbreviated subscript, for example, T{CO} .